ramonn76/HardCloud/index.md

 permalink: /
 ---

 The computing industry has recently proposed the use of  FPGAs as a way to improve performance and energy efficiency in modern cloud clusters.
 Unfortunately, using such FPGA clusters  is a very hard and complex task.
 In this context, we present HardCloud a novel and simple mechanism to offload computation to  the FPGAs available in the  Intel HARP2 platform.
-HardCloud extends OpenMP directives in such a way that the FPGA becomes just another OpenMP acceleration device that can be used directly from any user program. -- HardCloud is a subproject of [AClang](https://omp2ocl.github.io/aclang).
+HardCloud extends OpenMP directives in such a way that the FPGA becomes just another OpenMP acceleration device that can be used directly from any user program. [//]: # (HardCloud is a subproject of [AClang](https://omp2ocl.github.io/aclang)).

 ## How it works